-The award amount may not exceed 50% of the annual tuition and mandatory fees and room & board of a resident undergraduate at the four-year public institution of higher education within the University System of Maryland, other than the University of Maryland University College and the University of Maryland, Baltimore, with the highest annual expenses for a full-time resident undergraduate.
+The award amount may not exceed 50% of the annual tuition and mandatory fees and room & board of a resident undergraduate at the four-year public institution of higher education within the University System of Maryland, other than the University of Maryland Global Campus and the University of Maryland, Baltimore, with the highest annual expenses for a full-time resident undergraduate.

 Scholarships awarded under this program shall supplement any federal education benefits for which a recipient qualifies as a result of an individual's military service or status as a dependent of a member of the armed forces or of a veteran of the armed forces.
 The funds may be used at any eligible Maryland institution to pay for educational expenses including tuition and mandatory fees, and room and board.

-The total dollar amount of all State awards, may not exceed your cost of attendance as determined by your school's financial aid office or $19,000, whichever is less.
+The total dollar amount of all State awards may not exceed your cost of attendance as determined by your school's financial aid office or $29,600, whichever is less.
 Funds may not be available to award all eligible students.
-The total amount of financial assistance that you receive, including State aid and Veteran's Educational Benefits, may not exceed your cost of attendance, as determined by your institution.
+The total amount of financial assistance that you receive, including State financial aid and Veterans Educational Benefits, may not exceed your cost of attendance, as determined by your institution.

 Awards may be held for up to five years of full-time (12+ credits per semester) or eight years of part-time (6-11 credits per semester) if the recipient: